 Since its beginnings, Ecco Nova has been governed by two main axes that determine its present and future actions, Pirlot said.
 The company aims to :

 - Activate as many dormant savings in tangible and sustainable projects.
 There are currently over 250 billion euros in dormant accounts in Belgium.

-In addition, Ecco Nova is already committed to supporting SMEs that share its ecological interests.
+In addition, Ecco Nova is already committed to supporting SMEs that share their ecological interests.
 In the future, they want to continue this momentum.

 “Ecco Nova wants to bolster financing for small and medium-sized enterprises (SMEs) with a green focus”.

 Finally, the company’s services also include the financing of your projects (between € 100,000 and € 250.000 or € 300,000 – depending on the region) via regional regulatory frameworks.
 If your SME is eligible, these loans will allow you to finance your project at an attractive rate (maximum 1,75%) without the need to provide collateral.